Amazon Fire TV Recast Review: An Easy Way to Cut Cable TV

 But since this is an Amazon product, the compatible devices are Fire TV Sticks, Fire TV Cube and all older Fire TV devices.

 Fire Tablets and Amazon Echo Show will work, too.
 There are a few non-Amazon devices that are compatible.
-Apple iPads, iPhones, Android smart phones and tablets will work too.
+Apple iPads, iPhones, Android smart phones and tablets will work.
+If you’re looking for an OTA DVR to work with your Roku, the Fire TV Recast isn’t it.

 The Recast and Tablo have built-in hard drives.
 You need to add your own hard drive with a HDHomeRun tuner.